sorakthunly/angular2-express-node-mysql-seed-project/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.2.

+## Description

+This seed project sets up Angular 2 with Express.js, Node.js and MySQL.
+It performs basic connection with the database and builds simple API using the technology stack.
+The frontend contains setup of routing with Angular 2 r.c.5.

+Best of Luck!

-## Development server
+## Installation

+To use this seed project, download or clone this repository and go to the project folder and follow the steps below:

+`npm install`

+`cd backend`

+`npm install`

+Create a new tab in your terminal/command line and in there log in to your local MySQL database and follow the steps below:

+CREATE DATABASE webpackcli;

+USE webpackcli;

+CREATE TABLE users (
+	id INT(11) NOT NULL AUTO_INCREMENT,
+	username VARCHAR(30) NOT NULL PRIMARY KEY,
+	hashedpassword VARCHAR(255) NOT NULL,
+	CONSTRAINT user_id UNIQUE(id)
+);

+Once completed, run in the backend folder:

+`node server`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Then create a new terminal or command line tab and go to the project folder and run `ng serve` for a dev server.

+In your browswer, navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.

 ## Build